bekzod-murotboyev/reflect-telegram-bot/README.md

 @RequiredArgsConstructor
 public class RegisterController {

-    private final TelegramFeignMapper feignMapper;
+    private final Reflector reflector;

     @TextMapping(regexp = "/start")
     public UserState showStartMenu(HashedUser user) {
-        feignMapper.sendMessage(new SendMessage(...));  // uses for sending SendMessage feignMapper.editMessageText(new EditMessageText(...)); // uses for sending EditMessageText feignMapper.sendPhoto(new SendPhoto(...)); // uses for sending SendPhoto feignMapper.sendDocument(new SendDocument(...)); // uses for sending SendDocument :
+        reflector.sendMessage(new SendMessage(...));  // used to send a SendMessage reflector.editMessageText(new EditMessageText(...)); // used to send a EditMessageText reflector.sendPhoto(new SendPhoto(...)); // used to send a SendPhoto reflector.sendDocument(new SendDocument(...)); // used to send a SendDocument

+        reflector.getFilePath("fileId"); // used to get file info and full file path reflector.getFile("fileId"); // used to get file content as 'feign.Response' :

         ...